carlferr/HOME-BIO/README.md

 ```
 python2.7 make_config_file.py
 ```
-The script will prompt the questions on screen.
-Please, use complete pathways and answer to all question.
+The script will prompt the questions on the screen.
+Please, use complete pathways and answer all the questions.
 The output will be a "config.txt".

 **If the automatic way is used, remember to run the pipeline using "-c config.txt"**

 ### 3.2 - Download the databases

-In order to run a metagenomic analysis, you should download different genome reference for bacteria, protozoa or virus.
+To run a metagenomic analysis, you should download different genome references for bacteria, protozoa, or virus.
 We provide a previously indexed version of all of them [on Zenodo](https://doi.org/10.5281/zenodo.4055180) (DB_KKRAKEN2_KAIJU.zip).
-It is possible to download the zipped folder, but, before run the analysis, please unzip it on your machine.
+It is possible to download the zipped folder, but, before running the analysis, please unzip it on your machine.

 ### 3.3 - Run the pipeline